ajmartin94/CurioCorner/README.md

 - Bootstrap (or similar) CSS framework styling - *Complete*
 - CSS transitions for stylish menus - *Future possibility*
 - Sort projects by category and/or geotag - *Complete*
+- Upload muliple images for one post - *Future possibility*

 ### Extra Functions Incorporated
 - TinyMCE rich text editor for post content